reiryuki/Sound-Mods-Automator/README.md

 - Want to enable Moto Waves in headset, but disable in loudspeaker automatically.

+## Attention!
-Unlocking keyguard is only for unsecured keyguard or delayed for secured keyguard until it's unlocked by user.
+- Waves automator will be delayed for secured keyguard until it's unlocked by user!

-If the app is not toggling Moto Audio correctly, tap "Pointer", then adjust the X and Y coordinates.
+- If the app is not toggling Moto Audio correctly, tap "Pointer", then adjust the X and Y coordinates.

-This app is need root access.
+- This app is need root access.

 ## Download
 Tap on "Releases" below